 Recipe: How To Make a New York-Style Hoagie

 In New York, a sandwich isn’t just a sandwich.
 Whether it’s called a sub, hero, grinder or hoagie, the long roll wrapped around freshly sliced cold cuts is king.
-Even at Saul’s – Melbourne’s purveyors of NY-style sandwiches in the southeast – the hoagie comes out on top.
+Even at Saul’s – Melbourne’s purveyors of NY-style sangas in the southeast – the hoagie comes out on top.

 “The hoagie roll is quintessentially New York,” says Brittany Gebert, operations manager for the Carnegie deli.
 “It’s that kind of generous style meets organised chaos – a meal in between two pieces of bread.”

 “We use three different types of pork meats: mortadella, salami and ham,” says Gebert.
 If you’re getting your meats from the deli, ask for thin slices.
-“The thinner the mortadella the better, because it is quite salty,” says Gebert.
+“The thinner the mortadella, the better, because it is quite salty,” says Gebert.
 “You want all the cuts to be relatively the same slicing so all of the flavours are balanced.”

 Lay the meats across the bread in layers, with the mortadella taking the most real estate.
-The salami (Saul’s uses hot sopressa) is potent and you only need a few slices Add the ham last – more than the sopressa, but less than the mortadella.
+The salami (Saul’s uses hot sopressa) is potent, and you only need a few slices.
+Add the ham last – more than the sopressa, but less than the mortadella.

 She also suggests wrapping your creation in butcher's paper.
-“It’s definitely on-brand for New York, but there’s a purpose – it holds in the sandwich.
+“It holds in the sandwich.
 It’s huge and hard to hold with two hands, and that’s the whole point.
 You need something to hold it together.”

-Saul’s hoagie
+Saul’s New York-style hoagie

 Serves 1–2